AdobeDocs/workfront.en/help/classic/manage-work/portfolios/portfolio-optimizer/portfolio-optimizer-score.md

 >[!NOTE]
 >
 >A project can be scored in the Portfolio Optimizer only if its Business Case has been completed.
-For more information about completing a Business Case, see the article [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+For more information about completing a Business Case, see the article [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 ![](assets/portfolio-optimizer-project-score-highlighted-350x132.png)